mahlonsmith/nim-multirun/README.md

 [daemontools](http://cr.yp.to/daemontools.html) pipeline.

-If you need anything more complex, see [foreman](https://github.com/ddollar/foreman/) or one of its many clones
-- this tool is limited to doing only one thing with low resource usage.
+If you need anything more complex, see [foreman](https://github.com/ddollar/foreman/) or one of its many clones.
+This tool is limited to doing only one thing with low resource usage.

 Installation